late4ever/Mistia-Labs/docs/content/procedures/management-commands.md

 #### Stop All Services

 This script gracefully stops all non-critical services.
 It identifies the active proxy and stops it last to prevent connection errors for services that might depend on it.
-Services with a `.critical` file in their directory will be skipped.
+Services with a `.critical` or `.ignore` file in their directory will be skipped.

 ??? example "stop_all.sh"
     ```bash